heungh/game-log-analysis/content/14_gamelog_collector/option1_kinesis_agent/index.en.md

 ## Prerequisites

 - Ubuntu 20.04 LTS EC2 instance
-- Java 8 or later installed
+- Java 11 or later installed
 - Appropriate IAM permissions for Kinesis services
 - Internet connectivity for downloading packages
+- Git and Maven for building from source

 ## System Information Check